-This is really simple: use \completepublications or \placepublications at the location in your text where you want the publication list to appear.
-As is normal in ConTeXt, \placepublications gives you a raw list, and \completepublications a list with a heading.
-The module uses the following defaults for the generated head:
+To typset the list of publications, use \completepublications or \placepublications at the location in your text where you want the publication list to appear.
+As is normal in ConTEXt, \placepublications gives you a raw list, and \completepublications a list with a title.